deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 ![View on the app store entry of the Todo List app](../assets/blog/2025-01-todolist.png)

-Who doesn't love todo-lists?
+Who doesn't love todo-lists, the bane of western existence?
 Now you can do them nicely in a chat group.
 Or maybe you prefer the classic [checklist](https://webxdc.org/apps/#webxdc-checklist), one of the first webxdc apps back in 2023.